 Australian-first of translation of our research genomic testing for genetic eye diseases to clinical diagnostic testing, through our collaboration with the Sydney Genome Diagnostics Laboratory within the Western Sydney Genetics Program at The Children’s Hospital at Westmead.
 As we head to the new era of genetic therapies for some of these conditions, attainment of genetic diagnoses for patients is critical.
 For most of the new clinical trials or therapies, patients are required to have a genetic diagnosis to be eligible for the therapy.

-ALPK1 novel retinal disease gene identification and characterisation.
-The first to report a newly defined retinal dystrophy syndrome and its causative disease gene ALPK1, opening up a new disease mechanism pathway.
+ALPK1 novel retinal disease gene identification and characterisation: The first to report a newly defined retinal dystrophy syndrome and its causative disease gene ALPK1, opening up a new disease mechanism pathway.

-A multidisciplinary team (MDT) approach encompassing phenotypic, genomic, variant, and segregation analysis to maximise the genomic diagnostic rate.
+Developed a multidisciplinary team (MDT) approach encompassing phenotypic, genomic, variant, and segregation analysis to maximise the genomic diagnostic rate.